ccustine/rhoim/README.md

 # RHOIM - Red Hat OpenShift Inference Microservices

+> **⚠️ EXPERIMENTAL PROJECT**
+> This is an experimental project and is not officially supported by Red Hat.
+Use at your own risk.
+This project is intended for testing, development, and evaluation purposes only.

 Bootable container (bootc) images for serving LLM inference using vLLM with OpenAI-compatible API.

 ## Quick Start